justland/just-web-react/libraries/react/README.md

 ---

-For Micro Frontends (MFEs), the `JustAppProvider` may not be sufficient, if you have components from different MFEs intertwined together.
+For Micro Frontends (MFEs), the `JustAppProvider` may not be sufficient.
+Especially if you have components from different MFEs intertwined together.

-In those case, you need:
+In that case, you need:

 - `createJustAppContext()`: to create a [React] context for each MFE.
 - `reactGizmo`: to register the specific [React] context for each MFE.